peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

- * System.NotSupportedException:
+ * System.CBORException:
 The given type  <i>t</i>
- , or this object's CBOR type, is not supported.
+ , or this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.

  * System.ArgumentNullException:
 The parameter  <i>t</i>
  is null.

- * System.CBORException:
-The given object's nesting is too deep, or another error occurred when serializing the object.

 <a id="ToObject_System_Type_PeterO_Cbor_CBORTypeMapper"></a>
 ### ToObject